 - Fun with Acronyms: With his full name being Offensive Resistance Interstellar Orbiter of REBELLION.

-- It Can Think: The end of Space 4 reveals that he is the uncle Raptor has been talking to the entire time.
+- It Can Think: The end of Space 4 reveals that he is the "Prince" that Raptor has been talking to the entire time.

 - One Steve Limit: Retroactively.
 Being a spaceship, the Japanese dialogue sticks with "Orion-go" well before the existence of someone from the past going by the same name was hinted at.